Skip to content

 enum: en · hi · sa · ta · te · kn · bn

-Birth longitude in decimal degrees (WGS84).
-Required for timezone resolution.
+OPTIONAL (pair with birth_datetime).
+Birth longitude in decimal degrees (WGS84); used for timezone resolution.

 range: -180 – 180